Theme for this year's Eco-Arts Week: Thinking in Cycles

 Michael Asbill weaves community engagement and environmentalism into his installation and public art practice.
 His work, produced mostly in collaboration with others, holds space, opens channels, and constructs platforms for creative action.
 Michael is an assistant professor in the Sculpture program at SUNY New Paltz.

-• Date/ Time: Sat.
-10am-1pm, April 27
+• Sat.
+10am-1pm, April 27, at DRAW Studio

 Workshop: